 Because the Separation was a spin-off among shareholders, for financial statement presentation, there is no gain or loss on the separation of the disposed net assets and liabilities.
 Rather, the carrying amounts of the net assets and liabilities of the Company's former vehicular products business and non-building products related corporate accounts are removed at their historical cost with an offsetting reduction to stockholders' equity.
 As of October 31, 2008, the Company incurred a \$345.8 million reduction in stockholders' equity from the Separation.
 During January 2009, this reduction was partially offset by \$15.5 million primarily related to the finalization of transaction tax liabilities resulting in a cumulative reduction to stockholders' equity of \$330.3 million related to the Separation.
 The Separation transaction agreements contained four primary true-up items: stock option true-up, change of control agreement true-up, convertible debenture true-up and tax true-up.
-Three of the true-up items were finalized and cash settled prior to October 31, 2008 and, accordingly are reflected in the \$345.8 million; the Company received a net \$6.9 million from Gerdau for the Quanex Corporation stock option true-up and the change of control agreement true-up and a true-up receipt of \$5.0 million related to Quanex Corporation's 2.5% Convertible Senior Debentures (the Debentures).
+Three of the true-up items were finalized and cash settled prior to October 31, 2008 and, accordingly are reflected in the \$345.8 million; the Company received a net \$6.9 million from Gerdau for the Quanex Corporation stock option true-up and the change of control agreement true-up and a true-up receipt of \$5.0 million related to Quanex Corporation's convertible debentures.
 The Company received \$15.4 million in cash from Gerdau in January 2009 for the settlement of transaction taxes (as the Separation was a taxable spin) representing the fourth and final true-up.
 As these true-ups were settled pursuant to the transaction agreements, the Company recorded an adjustment to its cash balance with an offsetting amount to stockholders' equity.

-There were no assets or liabilities of discontinued operations as of January 31, 2009 or October 31, 2008.
-The results of discontinued operations for the three months ended January 31, 2009 and 2008 were as follows:
+There were no assets or liabilities of discontinued operations as of April 30, 2009 or October 31, 2008.
+The results of discontinued operations for the three and six months ended April 30, 2009 and 2008 were as follows:

-Three Months Ended January 31,

-20 09 2008

-(In thousands)

-Net sales \$ \$ 272,639

-Transaction expenses and other related Separation costs, before tax \$ \$ (3,741)

-Income from discontinued operations before tax \$ \$ 12,948

-Income tax expense - (9,255)

-Income from discontinued operations, net of tax \$ \$ 3,693
+Three Months Ended April 30, iths Ended ril 30, 2 009 2008 2 009 2008 (In thou sands) Net sales \$ \$ 298,939 \$ \$ 571,578 Transaction expenses and other related Separation costs, before tax \$ \$ (15,231) \$ \$ (18,972) Income from discontinued operations before tax \$ \$ 5,797 \$ \$ 18,745 Income tax expense (3,815) (13,070) Income from discontinued operations, net of tax \$ \$ 1,982 \$ \$ 5,675

-Net sales and income from discontinued operations for the three months ended January 31, 2008 represent activity of the Company's former vehicular products segment.
-The three months ended January 31, 2009 has no comparable activity as the Separation occurred in April 2008.
+Net sales and income from discontinued operations for the three and six months ended April 30, 2008 represent activity of the Company's former vehicular products segment.
+The three and six months ended April 30, 2009 has no comparable activity as the Separation occurred in April 2008.
+The following describes certain items incurred prior to the Separation date and are reflected in the 2008 discontinued results in the table above: